wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

     In the **Add New Connection** form, the following parameters must be provided.

-    - Connection Name - Unique name to identify the connection by.
+    - Connection Name - A unique name to identify the connection by.
     - Connection Type - Type of the connection that specifies the protocol to be used.
     - AWS Access Key ID - Access key associated with your Amazon user account.
     - AWS Secret Access Key - Secret Access key associated with your Amazon user account.